jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 Leaving space in front of your car for people who are trying to merge won't solve anything.
 Let's say you slow down to leave some room for an upcoming merge.
 Now you are 4 seconds behind the car in front of you instead of 2.
 You've just added 2 seconds to the commute of everyone behind you in line.
 Now a car merges in front of you.
 At the next merge, you have to leave more space.
 That's another 2 seconds for everyone behind you.
+There is no "simple cure" for this!

-To [anyone who tells you](http://www.smartmotorist.com/traffic-and-safety-guideline/traffic-jams.html) that if only everyone left space in front of them and took turns merging, traffic would flow smoothly, and it's only because of jerks that there are any traffic jams at all, just ask them what's going to happen at the _next_ merge.
+If [anyone tries to tell you](http://www.smartmotorist.com/traffic-and-safety-guideline/traffic-jams.html) that if only drivers left space in front of them and took turns merging, traffic would flow smoothly, and it's only because of jerks that there are any traffic jams at all, just ask them what's going to happen at the _next_ merge.
 Where is that extra space going to come from?
 You cannot keep 2 seconds back from the car that has just merged in front of you without, um, _slowing down_.
+If the car in front of you is also slowing down for the same reason, you have to slow down even more.
-This is what causes traffic jams.
+This is basically the definition of a traffic jam.

 Zipper merging is only beneficial insofar as it reduces confusion on the road, the way any convention does — like who gets to go next at a 4-way stop.
 Confusion leads to delay, delay leads to anger, etc., etc.